top of page

 This year’s conference compels a reflection on the power of getting together in the past and present while acknowledging the necessity for new ways of congregating.
 Several years of quarantine and social distancing have set ablaze the desire to gather safely in community in the midst of an ongoing pandemic.
 Gathering to celebrate is and has been a key technique for many to continuously resist land occupation, dehumanization and policing of their existence.
 From the cabaret, juke joint, hootenanny and honkytonk to the punk pit, rave, tango ballroom; from break dancing, salsa, norteña or 1990s quebradita to the remixed sounds of traditional Pow Wow music and electronica, club cultures have launched and sustained innumerable styles of music and dance; from festivals to backyard parties and Tea dances to BBQs, ballrooms, community centers, parking lots and cars, abandoned warehouses, dive bars, circuit parties, parties in the forest, swap meet dance competitions, fairy gatherings, and queer ritual—we wanna dance.

-CONFERENCE REGISTRATION
+CONFERENCE REGISTRATION AND ATTENDANCE

 All presenters and attendees must pre-register to attend.
 Pre-registration is free: yes, you read that correctly—there is no registration fee this year for presenters or attendees.
 If you will be bringing guests or want to encourage others to register – simply have them register online.
 Seating varies for events and due to space restrictions, all attendance is first come first serve; registration is necessary but does automatically not guarantee a spot.